Printer Friendly

 Synonyms: careless, heedless, thoughtless, inadvertent

-These adjectives apply to what is marked by insufficient care or attention.
-Careless often implies negligence: "It is natural for careless writers to run into faults they never think of" (George Berkeley).
+These adjectives apply to people who perform actions marked by insufficient care or attention or to the actions themselves.
+Careless often implies negligence or casual indifference: "It is natural for careless writers to run into faults they never think of" (George Berkeley).

 Translations